 - Guy Tchami, Cooperative Policy and Research Specialist

 - Young Hyun Kim, Technical Officer

-- Mina Waki, Information and Knowledge Sharing Officer
+- Mina Waki, Communication and Knowledge Management Officer

 - Susan Bvumbe, Administrative Assistant